 Are you thinking of dropping out of high school?
 Things can get significantly more difficult for adults who don't have a high school diploma in almost any career field.
 If you're trying to drop out before even finishing grade school, it's far less recommended than dropping out of college.
 High school sucks for almost everyone; you may want to just wait it out for a bit longer and be stronger for it after you've completed it.

 So you think you're talented.
 Let's hope you're not one of those people who think they're talented while everyone else is wondering why you want to pursue a career in music.
 You may have a deep passion for music but just don't have the talent to back it up.
-If this is the case, consider picking up a music minor to better your skills while still keeping your current plans going without dropping out.
+If this is the case, consider picking up a music minor to improve your skills while keeping your current plans going without dropping out.

 Being talented is great and all, but do you realize how many musically talented people are out here trying to make it big in the music world?
 Where does your talent level fall amongst others that are in the same genre as you and doing similar things that you want to do with your career?
-Do you have an actual chance against them?
+Do you have a real chance against them?
 Have you gotten objective criticism from multiple people telling you you have what it takes or at least the potential?

 Related Post: How Long Does It Take To Get Good At Singing?